JLObjPy¶

 - jlPyApply: (String, String, %, %, %, %) -> %

-jlPyApply(mod, func, pyobj1, pyobj2, pyobj3, pyobj4)
+jlPyApply(mod, func, pyobj1, pyobj2, pyobj3, pyobj4)applies the Python functionfuncfrom the modulemodto the Python objectspyobj1,pyobj2,pyobj3andpyobj4.

 - jlPyApply: (String, String, %, %, %, %, %) -> %

-jlPyApply(mod, func, pyobj1, pyobj2, pyobj3, pyobj4, pyobj5)
+jlPyApply(mod, func, pyobj1, pyobj2, pyobj3, pyobj4, pyobj5)applies the Python functionfuncfrom the modulemodto the Python objectspyobj1,pyobj2,pyobj3,pyobj4andpyobj5.

-- jlPyConvert: (%, String) -> JLObject
+- jlPyConvert: (String, %) -> JLObject

 - jlPyDocumentation: String -> Void